stephenjayakar/stephenjayakar.github.io/content/posts/what-i-have-been-up-to.md

 * different from even normal decompilation, as video game decompilation is what we call "match decompilation" - I might write more about this in the future and its tradeoffs

 If the LLM approach doesn't work, I'll probably investigate some other spikes before washing my hands and writing a nice public postmortem, but yeah, this is what I've been spending my time on!

+I also [spun up this site](/posts/blogging-platform) after I left my job, as Medium & Substack just weren't cutting it for me.